edwardbr/bitcoin-testnet-box/README.md

 # bitcoinsv-testnet-box

+Hi I have hacked this from the original fork and will do polishing, althogh testnet is used throughout the name of the project it should really be called regtest, i.e. a private network for debugging your apps

 Create your own private bitcoin testnet

 You must have `bitcoind` and `bitcoin-cli` installed on your system and in the